jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/outsider/Shaggy Demodand.md

 Temperature: any
 Organization: solitary or warband (1 shaggy demodand plus 2-5 tarry demodands)
 Treasure: double (+2 unholy morningstar, other treasure)
-Description: Shaggy demodands are obese outsiders that occupy the highest status within demodand society.
-The fleshy tyrants stand just under 7 feet tall and have huge bat wings capable of supporting their 600-pound weight.
-Their faces have the broad-set eyes of a toad and toothy underbites.
-Although they still answer to their titanic masters, shaggy demodands are the masters of their kind, and serve the thanatotic titans as advisors, covert agents, or battlefield generals.
-In the Abyss, shaggy demodands command great armies, leading them against demonic hordes as the balance of Abyssal power ebbs and flows.
-Often underestimated due to their shape, these demodands are both intelligent and cunning, and approach battle with an effective mixture of strategy and ruthless detachment.
 Race:
 Class:
 MR: